megabytesme/MineLights/README.md

 - **In-Game Status Bars**: Use your keyboard's function keys as real-time status bars for health, hunger, and experience, alongside tracking other players or waypoints!
 - **Compass**: A compass on your numpad (Extended keyboards only) will appear, if you have either a compass or recovery compass in your inventory!
 Alternatively it can always be displayed via a toggle in settings.
 - **Highly Configurable**: An in-game configuration screen (via Mod Menu) lets you enable/disable every feature, integration, and even individual devices.
+- **Multiple Languages**: Support for English, Anglish, German and Chinese (Simplified) has been added (Along with some joke languages)

 ## Supported RGB Software